Tabithadejong/RockPaperScissors/README.md

     3.
 - Game Room
   - Score board
     - This section will keep score between the computer and user.
-It is important that there is an end to the game.
+It is important that there is an end to the game so the user will be stimulated to a goal.
   - The Game
     - This is the section where the game is pplayed.
 With buttons the user is able to pick a choice against the automatically generated choice of the computer
   - The pop-up